xcibe95x/Digital-Geiger-Counter/README.md

  - 2x Recycled fuse base to hold the tube (makes it easy to replace)

  ## Changelog
-  # Rev.1
-  - Initial Release / Experimentation

-  # Rev.2
+ # 2.0
-  - Code Rescripted and Fixed
+ - The previous code was completely changed so the changelog has been reset, any changes will be listed here.

 ## What if my tube is not on the list?

-If your tube is not in the list, you will need to findout the manufacter sheet, and find the Conversion Factor, if you don't find it you will need to calculate the Conversion Factor yourself, you may try to ask to the seller of the tube itself, or around the forums if someone has the same tube and know the conversion factor, or can manage to calculate it for you.
+If your tube is not in the list, you will need to findout the manufacter sheet (Usually some russian papersheet), and find the Conversion Factor, if you don't find it you will need to calculate the Conversion Factor yourself, you may try to ask to the seller of the tube itself, or around the forums if someone has the same tube and know the conversion factor, or can manage to calculate it for you.

 # Other Informations
 Note: Own Background Radiation can also be called Inherent, Self or Shielded.